 Free assistance of an interpreter (art.
 40 (2) (vi))

 If a child cannot understand or speak the language used by the juvenile justice system, he/she has the right to have the free assistance of an interpreter.
 This assistance should not be limited to the court trial, but should also be available at all stages of the juvenile justice process.
-It is also important that the interpreter has been trained to work with children, because the use and understanding of their mother tongue might be different from that of adults
+It is also important that the interpreter has been trained to work with children, because the use and understanding of language might be different from that of adults.

 The Committee also wishes to draw the attention of States parties to children with communication disabilities.
 In accordance with the special protection measures provided to children with disabilities in article 23 of CRC, the Committee recommends that States parties ensure that such children provided with adequate and effective assistance by well-trained professionals.
 See also in this regard the Committee’s general comment No. 9 (2006) on the rights of children with disabilities.